413-458-5733

 • New applications require fingerprints be taken by our officers at the station.
 Due to changes in current operations, please call ahead to inquire about new applications and the current process.
 New applicants will need a completed application, a certificate from an approved basic firearms safety course , and $100 cash or check to the "Town of Williamstown".

-• Renewal applications can be dropped off at any time with our dispatch.
-Please include $100 cash or check to the "Town of Williamstown" and a completed application.
+• Renewal applications can be dropped off at any time with our dispatch, and your license remains valid as long as the renewal is recieved by dispatch prior to the expiration of your current license.
+Please include $100 cash or check to the "Town of Williamstown" and a completed application for renewals.

 • Unwanted firearms or ammunition can be collected by Williamstown Police to be destroyed.
 Please call us to discuss the protocol for this through our dispatch.